emtee40/SurvivalManual-wiki/Medicine.md

 * _Salt water._ Dissolve 4 tablespoons of salt in 1 liter of water and drink.
 Do not repeat this treatment.
 * _Tobacco._ Eat 1 to 1 1/2 cigarettes or approximately 1 teaspoon (pinch) of smokeless tobacco.
 The nicotine in the tobacco will kill or stun the worms long enough for your system to pass them.
 If the infestation is severe, repeat the treatment in 24 to 48 hours, **but no sooner**.
 * _Kerosene._ Drink 2 tablespoons of kerosene, **but no more**.
-If necessary, you can repeat this treatment in 24 to 48 hours.
-Be careful not to inhale the fumes.
-They may cause lung irritation.
+If necessary, you can repeat this treatment in 24 to 48 hours. **Be careful not to inhale the fumes, they may cause lung irritation.**

 **NOTE:** Tobacco and kerosene treatment techniques are very dangerous, be careful.